Santa Fe Institute: Organization

 The institute is composed of several distinct groups.
 The resident faculty are researchers whose primary appointment is at the institute.
 Along with the Omidyar Fellows, a group of postdoctoral scholars in residence, the resident faculty makes up the majority of the researchers physically present at the institute.
-The external faculty is a group of roughly 100 affiliated researchers whose primary appointments are at other institutions, typically universities.
+The external ("fractal") faculty is a group of roughly 100 affiliated researchers whose primary appointments are at other institutions, typically universities.
 These individuals form a large and distributed community of scholars who frequently visit the Institute and contribute to its overall research program.
 The institute's Applied Complexity Network, formerly the Business Network, is a group of private companies and government agencies interested in complex systems research.
 Members of the business network often send representatives to Institute meetings or to serve as research fellows in residence at the institute.
 The institute's Science Board is a large group of eminent scholars who advise the institute on important strategic matters.
 This group includes a number of Nobel Prize winners.

 The institute is headed by a president, currently evolutionary theorist David Krakauer, and a vice president for science, currently network ecologist Jennifer Dunne.
 It is governed by a Board of Trustees, which is chaired by Katherine Collins of Putnam Investments.